 Have A Defensive Investment Plan

-Defensive Investment simply means investing in various types of cash markets like stocks, mutual funds, buying high-quality blue-chip funds, fixed deposit or earning through bank interest.
+Defensive Investment simply means investing in various types of cash markets like stocks, mutual funds, buying high-quality blue-chip funds, fixed deposits, or earning through bank interest.

 Prepare a plan where you are balancing your investment into every type of fund.
 So, if one market goes down, you have other funds to save your total investment.

 The early you invest, the early you become a millionaire.
 The sooner you start, you will need less money to achieve your 1 million dollar target.

 If you are a college student right now, it’s best to start with the investment plan we discussed today.

 We all have priorities and wants in our life but to balance with our investment strategy, we need to cut on some things to achieve something.